CITE Awards Program

 This award goes to one or more who are leading an effort to use technology in the learning process successfully.

-Qualifications: Currently working in an LEA and actively involved in the learning process in a way that is effectively using technology.
-This person must be a CITE member.
+Qualifications: Currently working in an Local Education Agency (LEA) and actively involved in the learning process in a way that is effectively using technology.
+This nominee does NOT need to be a CITE Member, yet they should show dedication to CITE, the education community, or other organizations through volunteerism and/or their job.

 Nomination Process: Self-nominations allowed.
 Nominations are submitted to the Awards Committee for review.
 Recommendations for winner(s) sent to CITE Board of Directors for final decision.